RackEmApp/releasenotes/README.md

 This page displays the release note information for the RackEmApp Platform and the RackEmApp Mobile Application.
 To subscribe to changes in our release notes, you can watch [this GitHub Repository](https://github.com/RackEmApp/releasenotes).

 ---
+***Platform** - 10th June 2024*
+ - Upgrade to .NET 8
+ - Implemented additionals ecurity headers to achieve an A rating from securityheaders.com
+ - Brought all javascript sources local to prevent agains man in the middle attacks
+ - Implement content security policy

 ***Platform** - 6th June 2024*
  - Added new handicap method "Stoodlarke Handicap Algorithm", detaisl in documentation
  - Added handicaps to competition live scores page